lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 ## Attachment

 In order to use the depth image we will also to setup an `VkImageView`.
 Both the depth `VkImage` and the associated `VkImageView` will constitute an attachment, a depth attachment.
-Since we will handle both objects together, we will create a new class, named `Attachment`, that will handle their creation and will be handy for next chapters.
+Since we will handle both objects together, we will create a new struct, named `Attachment`, that will handle their creation and will be handy for next chapters.
 The definition is quite simple (it is included in the `render.zig` file):

 ```zig
 pub const Attachment = struct {